 Voting Locations and Ballots

 Nevada plaintiffs are challenging a decision to open only one polling location per county for its June 9 primary.
-As states across the country move toward mail-in-only voting, the lawyers at BGL will be working with the National Federation of the Blind and other disability organizations to ensure people with disabilities can cast their ballots privately and independently.
+As states across the country move toward mail-in-only voting, the lawyers at Brown, Goldstein & Levy will be working with the National Federation of the Blind and other disability organizations to ensure people with disabilities can cast their ballots privately and independently.

 Telemedicine Providing Accessibility